ziv/docker-nest-puppeteer/README.md

 # docker-nest-puppeteer
-Docker for nest application with ouppeteer
+Docker for nestjs application with puppeteer